noahjb/novi_cd_test/instructions/branch0.md

 - [ ] Connect to Mongoose
 - `mongoose.connect('mongodb://localhost/app'); `
-- [ ] Set up a Mongoose Model to define the structure of the ToDo object in the databse
+- [ ] Set up a Mongoose Model to define the structure of the ToDo object in the database
+  - [ ] Create a Mongoose Schema:
+    - Initialize a variable called toDoSchema and set it equal to a `new mongoose.Schema({...})`
+      - Inside of the function call, pass it an object that defines the properties on that model:
+        - `{ text: {type: String, default: ''}, complete: {type: Boolean, default: false} }`
+  - [ ] Create a Mongoose Model:
     - Initialize a variable called ToDo and set it equal to the following:
-  -  `mongoose.model('Todo', { text: { type: String, default: '' } });`
+      -  `mongoose.model('ToDo', toDoSchema);`
       -  The first argument to mongoose.model() is the name of the model, and the second argument is the schema that defines the properties on that model.
-We could add additional properties to the ToDo model, such as a _Due Date_, _ID_, _Dependencies_, _Time To Complete_.
+      - Mongoose automatically creates an `_id` for every instance of the ToDo object in the database

 For more information: [Mongoose Connect](http://mongoosejs.com/docs/connections.html) | [Mongoose Models](http://mongoosejs.com/docs/models.html)

 ## Next Section

 In the next section, we'll be setting up the back-end routes.
-[Branch 1 Instructions](./branch1.md)
+[Section 1 Instructions](./branch1.md)